Category: party politics

 The Romney/Obama middle east policy

 The major problem with Obama’s policy is that it is a progressive policy.
 By being nice to our enemies, and hateful to our friends, our enemies will supposedly come to love us.
 This policy has been tried from time to time over the last several thousand years, particularly by Christians towards Muslims over the last thousand years, with entirely predictable results.
-Though doubtless sincerely believed, it has in practice a …
+Though doubtless sincerely believed, it has in practice a suspicious resemblance to the elite selling out their subjects to …

 party politics